yde773786/kandrsol/README.md

 # Data-Structures
-This repository will consist of my implementations of various Data Structures in C programming Language, with assistance from Notes on Data Structures and Programming
+This repository will consist of my implementations of various Data Structures in C programming Language, either seperately or to complete excercises in 'The C Programming Language 2nd Edition' (K&R)
-Techniques (CPSC 223, Spring 2018)